 How will I be taught?

-You will be assessed through essays, exams, study logs or portfolios, and oral presentations, including mooting exercises.
-In all these areas you will need to construct legal arguments and apply legal reasoning as you build your case.
+- You will be assessed through essays, exams, study logs or portfolios and oral presentations including mooting exercises.

-You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
+- You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
 This is a structured process of self-appraisal, reflection, and planning, which will enable you to chart your personal, academic and professional development throughout your time at university.
-By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches to study, and consider your future career options and aspirations.
+By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches.

 Law is a challenging subject which stretches me each and every day and that is exactly why I enjoy it!
 Thanks to both the brilliant staff and the extensive resources available to students, the challenge remains one which I’ve never felt was out of my grasp.
 Aberystwyth itself is a great town, ideal for a variety of students.
 It has something to offer for everyone, and I know of no better place to make close friends.
 The town is very relaxed and welcoming, and when it is sunny there is no place in the UK I’d rather be.
 Andrew James Hall